 In order to make assertions about human flourishing and living the best possible life, Harris hides behind his remarkable ability to appeal to emotion and pity.
 He frequently uses examples of tremendous human suffering to get his audience to agree that human flourishing is the best scenario versus human suffering and oppression.
 No one would disagree with Harris that human flourishing is good and human suffering is bad, but by what standard are we to measure human flourishing?
 The point is that Harris and others leap over the first hurdle to state what should be without giving a definition or standard to measure the way things should be.
 Science itself can never be a standard for morality since science must use rules and standards to arrive at conclusions.
+Science can only tell us the way things are, not what they should be.
 Therefore, science cannot make any claim on the way things ought to be when considering morals and values.
 If science is the tool that we use to gauge our morality and values, we should expect some very specific outcomes.
 Why are so many people divided on what is of value and moral?
 One of the goals of science is to weigh the facts and come to precise conclusions.
 If science is the tool we are to use to conclude what is moral and of value, then it is an unreliable tool because there is so much disagreement on what is of value.
 Plus, scientific conclusions are also based on how one interprets facts.
 A better explanation for the variety of positions on values is to say that there is a standard, but we as humans distort what we ought to do by our sin.
-Harris has a long up-hill battle if he truly desires all people to use science to determine their values.
+Harris has a long uphill battle if he truly desires all people to use science to determine their values.

 MAKING JUDGMENTS ABOUT EVIL PROVES GOD EXISTS

 In the atheist’s attempt to disprove God’s existence by using the Problem of Evil, they end up right back where they started by acknowledging that evil is not the way it is supposed to be.
-There is nothing that can suggest the way things ought to be besides one who ultimately says the way things ought to be.
+There is nothing that can suggest the way things ought to be beside one who ultimately says the way things ought to be.
 The atheist would have to explain where this feeling or compulsion of “oughtness” comes from.
 Harris tried to state that science is able to tell us what we ought to do, but once again, he fails to show where the compulsion of “ought” comes from.
 In his book Mere Christianity, C.S.
 Lewis describes what he calls the “Law of Nature” as being the thing that gives us our sense of right and wrong.
 It is not so much what we say is right or wrong, but that we say anything is right or wrong.
 Regardless of what one calls right or wrong, there is still a sense of ought that a person cannot ignore.
-Even a relativist who would make moral judgments on whether another society’s values are better or worse are comparing the two systems to a standard, and in doing so, they are saying that one system conforms better to that standard than the other.
+Even a relativist who would make moral judgments on whether another society’s values are better or worse is comparing the two systems to a standard, and in doing so, they are saying that one system conforms better to that standard than the other.
 One would not be able to call the values of Nazi Germany evil; they would only be able to call it a difference in preference.

 Lewis is also helpful in addressing the objections a person could raise based on the injustice of the universe.
 A person who uses an argument like the Problem of Evil can’t see how God could exist because of the cruelty and injustice in the world.
 But, where does a person get the idea of something being unjust?
 They are comparing an evil event or idea to a standard that demands things to be a certain way.
 Being the master of analogy, Lewis says, “A man does not call a line crooked unless he has some idea of a straight line.”
 On the other hand, a person would not have anything to say in a situation where there is nothing to compare it to.
-In an analogy on this idea, Lewis says, “A man feels wet when he falls into water, because a man is not a water animal: a fish would not feel wet.”
+In an analogy on this idea, Lewis says, “A man feels wet when he falls into water because a man is not a water animal: a fish would not feel wet.”
 If there were no Law of Nature then we would not have anything to say in regards to evil, cruelty, and injustice.
 We would be like the fish swimming around in the ocean completely unaware of the fact that it is wet.
 But, we know the fish is wet because we have something to measure its wetness against, much in the same way we can make moral judgments on evil, cruelty, and injustice because we have the Law of Nature to measure it against.
 A person could say that they aren’t making any judgments based on any law but on their own ideas.
 If this is the case, Lewis says that their whole argument against God crumbles.
 On this he says,

 “Of course I could have given up on my idea of justice by saying it was nothing but a private idea of my own.
 But if I did that, then my argument against God would collapse too—for the argument depended on saying that the world was really unjust, not simply that it did not happen to please my fancies.
 Thus in the very act of trying to prove that God did not exist—in other words, that the whole of reality was senseless—I found I was forced to assume that one part of reality—namely my idea of justice—was full of sense.”